Today there are two articles out about

 El Paso-area school officials said lawmakers were using them as a "scapegoat."
 "I find it very offensive that (Craddick) would question the motives of educators other than commitment to fulfill our responsibilities and obligations to our children," said Hector Montenegro, Ysleta Independent School District superintendent.

 It that seems like there is a little blame game going on here.
 But for years the Republicans have been telling stories about local control of school districts and how they, the locals, know better than the legislators in Austin or Washington.
 Now that they are in power, and like so many other things they used to say, that whole local control business is no longer something they care very much about.
-Especially when the locals are opposed to the Republican plan to dismantle public education in Texas:
+Especially when the locals are opposed to the

 "Those people — and the speaker especially — see public education as a liability, not as an asset," North East Superintendent Richard Middleton said.
 "They don't see it as something that's worth keeping and nurturing and developing.
 They want to find anything else that's cheaper."